z23cc/bigdream-cli/README.md

 ### Custom Base URL (Optional)

-You can configure a custom Grok API endpoint (choose one method):
+By default, the CLI uses `https://api.x.ai/v1` as the Grok API endpoint.
+You can configure a custom endpoint if needed (choose one method):

 **Method 1: Environment Variable**
 ```bash